HowMuchDoINeed.co logo

 When should I use double-row (staggered) fastening?

 Bolt spacing depends on bolt diameter.
 Minimum spacing is typically 4× the bolt diameter along the row, with 3× minimum between rows.
 End distance should be at least 7× diameter for tension loads.
-Always verify with engineering tables or codes.
+Always verify against engineering tables or codes.